top of page

 Mamun Rashid Bedfordshire Bedfordshire Hospitals NHS Foundation Trust

-We can recommend surgeons based on experiences from our members but it is still essential for you to chart your levels and do your own research.
-If you have elevated calcium, elevated PTH, and positive scans, you are a straightforward diagnostic case for any experienced parathyroid surgeon.
+We can recommend surgeons based on experiences from our members but it is still important for you to chart your levels and do your own research.
+If you have elevated calcium, elevated PTH, and positive scans, you are a straightforward diagnostic case for any experienced parathyroid surgeon, but scans cant always be relied upon.
+We cant stress that enough and base it upon surgical results of hyperparathyroid patients over the last ten years.

 If you have persistent elevated PTH, or inappropriate PTH with normal calcium, and symptoms of PHPT, you need a surgeon who understands normocalcemic primary hyperparathyroidism and is prepared to operate.

-Oxford Hospitals management are not generally taking out of area patients but they will accept some surrounding areas such as Berkshire.
+Oxford Hospitals management are not taking out of area patients but will accept some surrounding areas such as Berkshire.

 If you've had a great experience with a parathyroid surgeon who isn't on our recommended list, please contact us to share your feedback.
 Equally, please let us know about negative experiences also.

-If you're a surgeon and would like to be listed above, please ask your patients to join our 'FB Clinic' to share their feedback with us.
+If you're a surgeon and would like to be listed above, please ask your patients to join our 'FB group' to share their feedback with us.

 A reminder to ask your surgeons to test magnesium levels after surgery.
 Most people we see readmitted after surgery, have hypomagnesemia, most likely for patients going into surgery with low or low in the range magnesium, especially if they've been taking Cinacalcet.